 This course is primarily designed for researchers and practitioners who have limited or no prior experience collecting or analyzing text data using automated methods, but have basic familiarity with R.

 While this seminar will include coding exercises to demonstrate how the tools can be used in practice, the majority of the time will be devoted to how to use these tools to make inferences in either a research or industry setting.
-For that reason, even those with no prior coding experience can enjoy and benefit from the course.
+Coding demonstrations will be straightforward and self-contained, primarily geared towards allowing participants to explore the methods.
+For that reason, even those with very limited coding experience can enjoy and benefit from the course.
 The course can also benefit those who have prior experience with text tools but want a firmer foundation for how to think about text as evidence.

 Many of the methods in contemporary text analysis involve statistical models.
 A basic statistical foundation (probability, linear regression) will help, but the course will always provide the core intuition for users who don’t have that background.
 (Just know that we might still ask you to look at some equations!).